joachimdalen/bicepdocs/README.md

 # Bicep Documentation Generator

-BicepDocs is a tool to build documentation for Bicep modules.

-> BicepDocs is currently under development.
+**BicepDocs is currently under development.
 Please report issues you find.
-Also see the list of known issues before reporting.
+Also see the list of known issues before reporting.**

+> Bicepdocs is not endorsed or affiliated with Microsoft

+BicepDocs is a tool to build documentation for [Bicep](https://github.com/Azure/bicep) modules.
+It aims to provide a way to easily document your custom modules without having to manually maintain and update documentation.

 See a quick example for the [bicep file](./docs/providers/examples/inputs/resources/resource-groups.bicep) that has been converted to a [markdown file](./docs/providers/examples/generated-output/resources/resource-groups.md) using the [markdown provider](./docs/providers/markdown-provider.md).